COVER:COverage-VErified Roadmaps for Fixed-time Motion Planning in Continuous Semi-Static Environments: Related Work

 \section{Related Work}

 There have been several motion planning approaches that leverage preprocessing to accelerate query-time performance.
-The most well-known are roadmap planners \cite{kavraki_probabilistic_1996, bohlin_path_2000, marcucci_motion_2023}, which construct a roadmap of collision-free configurations during an offline phase and then answer multiple start–goal queries on the same graph.
-While highly effective in static environments, these methods degrade when obstacles change, as the roadmap may no longer reflect the true free space and must be recomputed or repaired.
+The most well-known are roadmap planners \cite{kavraki1996probabilistic, bohlin_path_2000, marcucci_motion_2023}, which construct a roadmap of collision-free configurations during an offline phase and then answer multiple queries on the same graph.
+While highly effective in static environments, these methods degrade when obstacles change, as the roadmap may no longer reflect the true free space and must be repaired.

 To address this limitation, the class of dynamic roadmaps was proposed.
-Dynamic roadmap methods extend multi-query planning to environments that change between queries by maintaining mappings from workspace regions to configuration-space edges \cite{kallman_motion_2004}.
-When a new environment is encountered, these mappings allow for rapid invalidation of affected edges, enabling efficient online updates.
+Such methods extend multi-query planning to environments that change between queries by maintaining mappings from workspace regions to configuration-space edges \cite{kallman_motion_2004}.
+When the environment changes, these mappings allow for rapid invalidation of affected edges, enabling efficient online updates.
 This has been implemented using hashing techniques for fast collision detection \cite{leven_framework_2002, van_den_berg_roadmap-based_2005} or hierarchical decompositions for scalable updates \cite{yang_hdrm_2018}.
 Although highly efficient, these methods are designed for arbitrary dynamic environments—any workspace subregion can potentially be occupied — and therefore do not target the structured variability of semi-static settings.
 As a result, they emphasize fast updates rather than certifying coverage.